 The existence of conflict of interest is not an accusation or implication that an employee has violated their professional responsibilities.
 The university seeks to identify such conflicts early in order to appropriately manage or eliminate them.

-Employees of BSU are subject to Idaho State Board of Education Policies in addition to State law.
+Boise State employees are subject to Idaho State Board of Education policies in addition to state law.
 Investigators are subject to specific federal regulations regarding research.

-See BSU’s official Conflict of Interest and Commitment Policy for more information.
+See Boise State’s official Conflict of Interest and Commitment Policy for more information.